MicrosoftDocs/azure-docs/articles/frontdoor/waf-faq.md

 Azure WAF is a web application firewall that helps protect your web applications from common threats such as SQL injection, cross-site scripting and other web exploits.
 You can define a WAF policy consisting of a combination of custom and managed rules to control access to your web applications.

-An Azure WAF policy can be applied to web applications hosted on Application Gateway or Azure Front Door services.
+An Azure WAF policy can be applied to web applications hosted on Application Gateway or Azure Front Doors.

-## What is WAF for Azure Front Door Service?
+## What is WAF for Azure Front Door?

 Azure Front Door is a highly scalable, globally distributed application and content delivery network.
 Azure WAF, when integrated with Front Door, stops denial-of-service and targeted application attacks at the Azure network edge, close to attack sources before they enter your virtual network, offers protection without sacrificing performance.

 ## Does Azure WAF support HTTPS?

-Front Door Service offers SSL offloading.
+Front Door offers SSL offloading.
 WAF is natively integrated with Front Door and can inspect a request after it is decrypted.

 ## Does Azure WAF support IPv6?